cdjq/DFRobot_C4001/python/raspberrypi/README.md

 sudo git clone https://github.com/DFRobot/DFRobot_C4001
 ```

 1. Open and run the routine.
 To execute a routine demo_x.py, enter python demo_x.py in the command line.
-For example, to execute the routine get_mm wavewave.py, you need to enter:
+For example, to execute the routine .py, you need to enter:

 ```
 python motion_range_velocity.py